macs3-project/MACS/docs/predictd.md

 ## Detailed Description

-The `predictd` command takes an input bedGraph file and predict *d* or fragment size from alignment results.
+The `predictd` command takes an input bedGraph file and predicts *d* or fragment size from alignment results.
 In case of paired-end data, it will report the average insertion/fragment size from all pairs.
 Note there will be no step for duplicate reads filtering or sequencing depth scaling, so you may need to do certain pre/post-processing, such as using `filterdup` or `randsample` command.

 If the alignment file is a single-end file, a model file (from `--rfile`) will be saved which can be used to visualize the model in